Local/State Plan and Program Consistency

 - Route locations selected by the Commonwealth Transportation Board.

-Furthermore, the law requires each locality to inform VDOT on or before January 1, 2013, when it expects to update its transportation plan to be consistent with the new requirements.
-This information should be provided to the local VDOT contact (generally the Residency Administrator, District Transportation and Land Use Director, or District Planner).
+Furthermore, the law required each locality to inform VDOT on or before January 1, 2013, when it next expected to update its transportation plan to be consistent with the new requirements.
+This information was to be provided to the local VDOT contact (generally the Residency Administrator, District Transportation and Land Use Director, or District Planner).

-If VDOT determines that a comprehensive plan’s transportation plan is inconsistent with VTrans, the Six-Year Improvement Program, or route locations as noted above, VDOT must notify the Commonwealth Transportation Board of such inconsistency and the Board may take action to try and encourage consistency between the state plans and the local transportation plan.
+If VDOT determines that a comprehensive plan’s transportation plan is inconsistent with VTrans, the Six-Year Improvement Program, or route locations as noted above, VDOT must notify the Commonwealth Transportation Board of such inconsistency and the Board may take action to try and encourage consistency between the state plans and the local transportation plan, including removing funding from projects..

-- In a locality which has withdrawn from the state’s secondary system of highways (this refers to Arlington and Henrico counties), the Commonwealth Transportation Board shall not reallocate money from a project on a locally controlled highway due solely to the local transportation plan’s inconsistency with VTrans or the SYIP.
+In 2013, §33.1-12 (as of October 1, 2014, §33.2-214) was modified so that a locality which has withdrawn from the state’s secondary system of highways (this refers to Arlington and Henrico Counties), the Commonwealth Transportation Board shall not reallocate money from a project on a locally controlled highway due solely to the local transportation plan’s inconsistency with VTrans or the SYIP.
+VDOT is still required to review these counties’ transportation plan revisions and notify the Commonwealth Transportation Board if the plans are inconsistent with state plans.

 If you have any questions or comments regarding Chapter 729, please submit these to firstname.lastname@example.org.